ascend4/ascend4/models/johnpye/fprops/PHASES.md

 - consider a heap-allocated `FpropsEqm` constructor/destructor pair for callers that cannot comfortably stack-allocate the problem object
+- use the new Python phase bindings to add FPROPS phase-module curves to the existing Baur-Glaessner / Spreitzer comparison scripts, rather than maintaining separate Python boundary solvers as the only plotting route
 - add install rules for public phase headers and examples if FPROPS install packaging is enabled later
 - add scripted example-output regression once the build system has a